MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 **************************
 23:33   Created the migration command for adding validation to the product class Add-Migration addValidationToProduct then run the update-database command
-23:37   Created IRepository interface called it IProductRepository.cs and updated the methods and using libraries
+23:37   Created IRepository interface called it IProductRepository.cs and updated the methods and using libraries 23:47   Created ProductRepository Class and modified its method 23:48   Modified the UnitOfWork.cs with the new product 23:49   added the product to the IUnitOfWork.cs
+23:55   Added the product controller in the Areas-admin-controllers folder MVC with views ... then modified the methods